Castleton Public Library

 Our Other Events

-After Dinner Book Club - Gold Diggers by Sanjena Sathian
+After Dinner Book Club - Supercommunicators by Charles Duhigg

 Join us the first Monday of each month for a book discussion!
 Books available at the front desk.
-This month we are reading Gold Diggers by Sanjena Sathian.
+This month's title is Supercommunicators: How to Unlock the Secret Language of Connection by Charles Duhigg.

 Father's Day Crafts